October 2025

 Water Act licensing is based on the volume of water withdrawn from natural sources.
 Once that water is on site, there are no restrictions on recycling and reusing it.
 Thus, water from tailings ponds and storage ponds is recycled and reused in bitumen production.
 Oil sands operators have found that using recycled water increases the bitumen yield in the separation process compared with using water directly from the river (predominately because of the residual surfactants in recycled process water).

 When it comes to make-up water, most companies use groundwater and surface runoff available on site first, then meet any remaining needs with river water.
-From 2013 to 2022, the average volume of water withdrawn from the Athabasca River per operator was 21 million m3, and the average volume of groundwater and surface runoff was 15 million m3.
-From 2013 to 2022, the maximum water withdrawal by an operator from the Athabasca River was 43 million m3 (2013).
-The maximum groundwater and surface runoff used by an operator between 2013 and 2022 was 59 million m3 (2020).
+From 2013 to 2024, the average volume of water withdrawn from the Athabasca River per operator was 22 million m3.

-The volume of recycled water does not directly correlate to the volume of make-up water withdrawn.
-The volume of make-up water a project needs is influenced by such factors as evaporation and water salinity that increase with recycling.
+The volume of recycle water used does not directly correlate with the volume of make-up water withdrawn.
+The volume of make-up water a project needs is influenced by factors such as evaporation and water salinity that increase with recycling.
 Additionally, recycled water volume increases with increased production.

 Water-Use Intensity

-Water use intensity for oil sands mines represents the volume of total make-up water needed to produce one BOE regardless of the size of the operation.
+Water use intensity for oil sands mines represents the volume of total make-up water needed to produce one BOE.

-From 2013 to 2022, water use intensity varied from 1.06 to 4.56 BOE.
-Only intensities for fully operational facilities are included; therefore, the intensity for Kearl in 2013 and Suncor Fort Hills in 2017 were excluded.
+From 2013 to 2024, water use intensity varied from 1.06 to 4.56 bbl/BOE.
+Only intensities for fully operational facilities are included; therefore, the intensity for Kearl in 2013 and Fort Hills in 2017 were excluded.
 In 2013 and 2017, these mines were still in their start-up phase and only produced a small volume of bitumen.
-From 2013 to 2022, Syncrude had the highest average water use intensity, and Suncor had the lowest intensity.
-In 2022, Imperial had the lowest water use intensity (1.49 bbl/BOE).
+From 2013 to 2024, on average, Syncrude had the highest water use intensity, and Suncor had the lowest.
+In 2024, Imperial had the lowest water use intensity of 1.09 bbl/BOE.

 Lower Athabasca River Flow Withdrawal Limits and Rates